NASCAR Power Rankings: Kevin Harvick Snaps Winless Streak at Michigan

-NASCAR Power Rankings: Kevin Harvick snaps winless streak at Michigan originally appeared on NBC Sports Chicago
+NASCAR Power Rankings: Kevin Harvick snaps winless streak at Michigan originally appeared on NBC Sports Washington

 The 2022 NASCAR season only gets wilder by the week.